About the Checklist

 A Complete List of Post-1988 Review Species Observations without Photo-Documentation

 Texas bird records that have been "accepted" by the TBRC are officially part of the Texas Bird Inventory (TBI) whether they have photo-documentation or not.
 In North-central Texas, Northern Goshawk was the only accepted unphotographed review species in this area prior to 1988, that has actually gained a cataloged photograph since that time (TPRF 2265).
 Allen's Hummingbird also gained a cataloged photograph (TPRF 1492), but that species has now been taken off the Texas Review Species List.

-The following birds are review species without any photo-documentation.
+The following birds were accepted by the Texas Bird Records Committee without any photo-documentation.
 The Lewis' Woodpecker and Red-faced Warbler records were reviewed at the time, but these birds are no longer on the Texas Review List.

 Harlequin Duck (Histrionicus histrionicus) - Two birds, a male and female, were at the spillway on Lake Tawakoni, Van Zandt on 5 January 1995 furnishing only the second accepted record for Texas (MW; 1995-12).
 New Species since 1988.
 No Photo.

 Northern Goshawk - An imm. at Fort Worth, Tarrant, on 12 November 2003 (MRe,BMa; 2003-23).

 Northern Saw-whet Owl (Aegolius acadicus) - One was in Flower Mound, Denton on 26 December 1989 (ME; 1990-88).
 No Photo.